 It’s great to have an advocate.

 One of life’s little lessons is this: What you don’t know can hurt you.
-I see this play out in some unfortunate ways in the world of long term care.
+We see this play out in some unfortunate ways in the world of long term care.
 For most people, it’s new territory.
 For a senior advancing in years, the needs can be overwhelming, details can be confusing and the unknowns present a danger all their own.

 – How can you make sure you’re getting what you need in the way of rehab, dental care, hearing aids or pain management?